 ETRSCCA runs CAM classes as one grouped class.
 Results will be based upon RTP/PAX.
-Indexes for the classes are as follows.

 The Ladies Pax Class replaces the previous individual Ladies Classes.
 Rather than have multiple ladies classes (which often just had one driver in each class, if any) we combine all ladies classes in to a paxed class.
 Cars of varying performance ability are equalized using a “pax” factor that has been engineered to take the car out of the equation and compare the driver’s skills.
 This is the same system that our Pro and Rookie classes use.

 If you want to participate in the Ladies Pax Class either A) Inform the registration worker of your intent at the event site or B) When registering on-line select “Ladies Pax Class (L)” from the “Indexed Class” menu just under the field where you select your car’s class.
 Please make an “L” to put in front of your class letters on your car (BS becomes LBS, DS becomes LDS, etc.).